mrahhal/css-theming/README.md

 ## Samples

-The "samples" folder contain several samples that show case some of the use cases.
+The [samples](./samples) folder contain several samples that show case some of the use cases.
 They're written in Vue so that we can focus on the theming aspects.

 To run any sample app, run the following inside its folder: